 Age.
 Thyroid cancer can occur at any age, but about two-thirds of all cases are found in people between the ages of 20 and 55.
 Anaplastic thyroid cancer is usually diagnosed after age 60.
 Older infants (10 months and older) and adolescents can develop medullary thyroid cancer (MTC), especially if they carry the RET proto-oncogene mutation (see below).

 Genetics.
 Some types of thyroid cancer are associated with genetics.
 Below are some key facts about this disease, genes, and family history.
 If you are interested in learning more about your personal genetic risk, read this website's article about getting genetic testing.

 People with MEN2 syndrome are also at risk for developing other types of cancers.

 A family history of precancerous polyps in the colon, also called the large intestines, increases the risk of developing papillary thyroid cancer.

 Radiation exposure.
 Exposure to moderate levels of radiation to the head and neck may increase the risk of papillary and follicular thyroid cancers.
-Such sources of exposure include:
+Sources of such exposure include:

 Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems.

 Exposure to radioactive iodine, also called I-131 or RAI, especially in childhood.

 Exposure to ionizing radiation, including radioactive fallout from atomic weapons testing during the 1950s and 1960s and nuclear power plant fallout.
 Examples include the 1986 Chernobyl nuclear power plant accident and the 2011 earthquake that damaged nuclear power plants in Fukushima, Japan.
 Another source is environmental release of I-131 from atomic weapon production plants.